 However from experience in Asia I know it’s possible that people go through your bag when it’s in the bottom compartment so still keep all valuables and expensive items on you and in a bag on your lap.. especially when you sleep.

 A lot of the buses will play films.. some of them even have personal TV’s in each seat so you can watch what you want (fancy hey?) but if you’re like me and you don’t understand much/any Spanish then you’re quite limited so make sure you have your phone fully charged, a book and some music to listen to.

 A plus of bus travel though is that you get to watch the world go by, we drove through and passed so many amazing landscapes and villages that looking out the window for 8 hours can also pass pretty quickly!

 For some strange reason, and this has happened to me in Asia and in Australia- when the temperature drops outside at night the bus seems to have the air con on full blast and when it warms up during the day it seems to stop.. hmm weird!
 Anyway, this means no matter how hot you are when you board the bus, take some extra layers and clothes just in case!
 Some bus companies will provide you with a blanket and pillow for overnight journeys but its best to be safe than sorry.. and cold!

 I was pleasantly surprised with how many of the buses had working toilets and toilet roll but of course it’s always best to take your own just in case!
 The odd bus which didn’t have a toilet, or a working toilet (mostly in Ecuador) did stop every few hours so it’s not tooo bad!

 8) Enjoy the ride!

-And finally..
-Use these long journeys as a way to rest so you can be back on your feet exploring at your next destination.
+And finally.. use these long journeys in South America as a way to rest so you can be back on your feet exploring at your next destination.
 I saw so many amazing landscapes, little villages, locals going about their day-to-day life so sit back and enjoy the journey!